WeatherLab/fsodoc/source/database/transactions.rst

 Strict Mode
 ===========

-By default CodeIgniter runs all transactions in Strict Mode.
+By default FSO runs all transactions in Strict Mode.
 When strict mode is enabled, if you are running multiple groups of transactions, if one group fails all groups will be rolled back.
 If strict mode is disabled, each group is treated independently, meaning a failure of one